muratk5n/thirdwave/en/2009/09/modern-history-of-kurds-mcdowall.md

 cases 'capture and kill' orders were issued.
-In the words of one asylum seeker, 'The children became so fearful that whenever a policeman came to the house they would immediately put their hands on their heads as a gesture of surrender.'13 Those detained were kept in inhumane conditions and frequently received bastinado (fa/aka), electric shocks or sexual abuse.
-In the words of one peasant, 'I was ready to confess that I had killed one hundred men, because they brought my wife and sister, stripped and threatened to rape them right there.'!4 In Diyarbakir prison 32 were officially acknowledged to have died in custody between 1981 and 1984.
-Unofficial sources estimated twice this number, including four prisoners who immolated themselves to escape their tormentors.
+In the words of one asylum seeker, 'The children became so fearful that whenever a policeman came to the house they would immediately put their hands on their heads as a gesture of surrender.'
+Those detained were kept in inhumane conditions and frequently received [torture]..'!
+In Diyarbakir prison 32 were officially acknowledged to have died in custody between 1981 and 1984.
+Unofficial sources estimated twice this number..